biocore/microsetta-processing/README.md

 If running `submit_all.sh` directly, or one of the individual scripts, it is necessary to specify the above required environment variables.

 Alternatively, the `reprocess.sh` script can be used which sets many of the variables above followed by executing `submit_all.sh`.
 If using `reprocess.sh`, it is still necessary to indicate `$QIIME_VERSION`.

+# Columns of interest

+The `columns/` directory contains two types of files, `.txt` files that describe the variables to retain and `.json` files which manage normalizations.

+So why does this exist and what is it?

+We limit what variables we keep as the total number of variables is massive, and we’ve observed high resource needs related to representing large numbers of variables on microsetta-public-api.

+The entries here represent the subset of columns needed for this meta-analysis and current/future use of results from the public-api

+If an entry for a meta-analysis (e.g. lifestage) isn’t provided, the processing defaults to a set of general columns.

+The `.json` files in the columns directory describe how to normalize variables.
+The upstream data resource (qiita/redbiom) do not ensure standard representation of variables across studies (this is a well known hard and long running problem).
+So we account for this with the studies we currently use on the fly.